 Arcturus, the bear guard

 Boötes contains the fourth-brightest star in the entire sky, Arcturus (Greek: Αρκτουρος), mentioned by Homer, Hesiod and Ptolemy.
 Its name means ‘bear guard’ in Greek.
-Germanicus Caesar said that Arcturus “lies where his garment is fastened by a knot”, but Ptolemy placed it between the thighs, which is where mapmakers have traditionally depicted it.
+Aratus described it as lying beneath his belt, while Germanicus Caesar said it “lies where his garment is fastened by a knot”.
+Ptolemy placed it between the thighs, which is where mapmakers have traditionally depicted it.
 To the eye, Arcturus has a noticeably orange colour.
 Astronomers have found that it is a red giant star about 25 times larger than the Sun, lying 37 light years away.

 In ancient China, Arcturus was known as Dajiao, ‘great horn’, since it marks the horn on the head of the Blue Dragon.
 It was also said to symbolize the throne of the celestial king, Tian wang, who was visualized as holding court in this area, although it is not clear how this character differs (if at all) from either the terrestrial Emperor or the supreme sky god.
 This star’s status comes about not just because it is the brightest in the northern half of the sky, but also because it lies in the first lunar mansion, Jiao, where the full Moon appeared each spring, marking the start of the year.
 Additionally, it is in line with the handle of the Big Dipper (or Beidou in Chinese), which was used as a seasonal clock-hand in the sky.
 Hence Arcturus/Dajiao became associated with the annual cycle of the seasons, a powerful symbol of cosmic harmony.